panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 commentsThreadId: infinity-in-javascript
 ---

-In JavaScript `Infinity` is a special number with an interesting property: it's bigger than any finite number.
+`Infinity` in JavaScript is a special number with an interesting property: it's bigger than any finite number.

-While most likely you haven't encountered much of `Infinity` during day by day coding, it still worth knowing because it's a useful initial value for certain algorithms.
+Without knowing the properties of `Infinity` in advance, you might be surprised how infinite numbers perform in conditionals and arithmetical operations.

-Let's look at the properties of `Infinity` number in JavaScript, some of its use cases, as well as demystify some misconceptions.
+Let's look at the properties of `Infinity` number in JavaScript, understand the use cases and be aware of common pitfalls.

 ## 1. The definition of *Infinity*